Iraq's top court orders suspension of Kurdish referendum

 The referendum has been criticized by American, British and Turkish diplomats.

-Turkey fears the vote could stoke separatist aspirations among its own sizeable Kurdish minority.
+Turkey fears the vote could stoke separatist aspirations among its own sizable Kurdish minority.

 White House: Vote 'distracting'